 If your child is in childcare/school it’s important to find out how they are being fed.
 You may provide the food, but the “how of feeding” is just as important.
 As Rowell says in her post, “Remember that over time, children can be fed in a way that overrides and buries their internal cues which means they are likely to eat more or less then they need.”

-I think this is a completely overlooked culprit to weight problems in kids and adults.
-Almost every adult I see for weight problems tells me they were told to “clean their plate” as kids.
+I think this is a completely overlooked culprit to eating challenges in kids and adults.
+Almost every adult I used to see for weight problems, told me they were told to “clean their plate” as kids.

 For those of you new to my site, I often talk about how important it is to raise my kids to be intuitive eaters.
 That means they eat for hunger (not boredom, etc) and stop when they get full, a gift they are actually born with.